BoardपेFocus

 Replacement Policy

-If the tutoring relationship is not moving in the right direction, the replacement flow should stay calm, specific, and focused on fixing the real problem rather than restarting from zero.
+If the tutoring relationship is drifting, the replacement process should be calm, specific, and focused on the next match — not on blame.

 Why this page exists